Drink in moderation. Pace yourself carefully – no more than one drink per hour. Drinking excessively, to get drunk, is very dangerous.

 Are you alcohol dependent?

-It might be surprising to hear that you don’t always have to be drinking to extreme levels to become dependent on alcohol.
-Anyone who is drinking regularly will have a degree of alcohol dependency.
+It might be surprising to hear that you don’t always have to be drinking in the extreme to become dependent on alcohol.
+Anyone who drinks regularly will have a degree of alcohol dependency.

-At the other end, you have people where alcohol is more important than their jobs, their families, than pretty much anything, including being alive.
+At the other end of the spectrum however, you have people for whom alcohol is more important than their jobs, families and just about everything else – including their lives.

-People who drink heavily tend to keep increasing the amount they drink because they develop a tolerance to alcohol.
+People who drink heavily tend to keep increasing the amount they drink as their tolerance to alcohol grows.

 Signs and symptoms of alcohol dependence